89528/remote_tail/README.md

 **urls.py** is connects html file(fronrend) with backend python script.
 The **WSGI file** is a simple calling convention for web servers to forward requests to web applications or frameworks written in the Python.
-The **settings.py** is the central configuration for all Django projects.
+The **settings.py** is the central configuration for all Django projects. log_tail.py file renders all output of script on frontend.